Affiliate links on Android Authority may earn us a commission. Learn more.

 How to take a snapshot in VLC player and where to find them

 Is there a frame of a film you want to extract as a picture?
-The VLC is the right tool for the job.
+Then VLC is the right tool for the job.
 VLC has an inbuilt option called snapshots which lets you export your favorite parts of a video as images with just the click of a button.
-Here’s how to take a snapshot in the VCL Medi Player and choose where to save them.
+You can also use VLC to rotate or cut videos.
+Here’s how to take a snapshot in the VCL Media Player and choose where to save them.

 To take a snapshot in the VCL player, press Shift + S on Windows or Command + Alt + S on macOS.
 To find your VCL snapshots, navigate to C:\My Documents\My Pictures on Windows or Desktop/ on Mac.